manifoldxyz/royalty-registry-solidity/README.md

 ```
 function getRoyalty(address tokenAddress, uint256 tokenId, uint256 value) public view override returns(address payable[] memory recipients, uint256[] memory amounts)
 ```
-Get the royalties for a given token and sale amount
+Get the royalties for a given token and sale amount.
+Also cache the royalty spec for the given tokenAddress for more gas efficient future lookup.
+Use this within marketplace contracts.

 - Input parameter: *tokenAddress* - address of token
 - Input parameter: *tokenId*      - id of token